RIPE-NCC/rpki-ta-0/README.md

   * Add feature to revoke objects that TA0 knows off, but are not requested (e.g. leftover files on manifest).
   * Publish docker image `ghcr.io/ripe-ncc/rpki-ta-0`
+  * Use rpki-commons 1.35
+  * Compile with JDK 11

 ### 0.3.5:
   * Removed explicit license from all files.